1964 in the Vietnam War: February

 The VPAF scored its first aerial victory against an American aircraft when a T-28 Trojan, whose pilot had defected to North Vietnam from the Royal Lao Air Force, shot down a C-123 Provider transport.

-A bomb in the Kinh Do movie theater on 16 April killed three Americans with a further 32 wounded, most of them U.S. dependents.
+A VC shot and killed a U.S. MP outside the Kinh Do movie theater and then entered the theater and exploded a bomb killing three Americans with a further 32 wounded, most of them U.S. dependents.